jepettoruti/coolapi_fakebook/README.md

 - Provide an OpenAPI (Swagger) specification for the service so other users/systems can have a clear view on how to interact with this service
 - Add integration to an Exception Management service like Sentry.
 - Send custom performance metrics to monitoring.
+- Refactor client file and split to some files.